 The main fuel tank holds approximately 50 gallons of diesel.
-On off shore passages an additional 20 gallons of diesel are carried in four 5-gallon plastic jerry cans stored in the starboard cockpit locker.
+On off-shore passages an additional 20 gallons of diesel are carried in four 5-gallon plastic jerry cans stored in the starboard cockpit locker.
 A ball siphon is in the locker with the jerry cans.
-To use it to siphon one inserts the ball check valve into the jerry can and place the other end of the hose into the diesel fill fitting on the starboard fantail.
+To use it to siphon, one inserts the ball check valve into the jerry can and places the other end of the hose into the diesel fill fitting on the starboard cockpit seat.
 Then you simply shake the valve up and down four or five times.
 The fuel that you are siphoning enters the tube on the down stroke and is prevented from leaving on the up stroke by the ball check.
-After a few shakes the fluid fills the tubing until the siphon starts then you stop shaking the tubing and watch the fluid flow.
+After a few shakes the fluid fills the tubing until the siphon starts then you can stop shaking the tubing and watch the fluid flow.
 The pictures below show the ball siphon and how it is used to transfer fuel.
+Note that the siphoning action will not stop when the fuel tank is full and fuel will continue to flow onto the stern platform.
+The only way to stop the fuel flow is to lift the ball end of the hose out of the fuel to break the siphon or to lift the end that is in the fuel tank opening above the level of the fuel in the 5 gallon jerry can.
+Either of these methods will result in diesel being spilled on the deck or the stern platform.
+It is better to be sure the level of he fuel in the main tank is low enough to accept the full capacity of thee jerry can before beginning to siphon fuel into the main tank.